Oct

 General Consultation and Peer Support for Pro Bono Counseling Mental Health Clinicians

-• Meets twice per month through a virtual platform.
-First and third Mondays from 4:oo – 5:00 PM
+- Meets twice per month through a virtual platform.
+First Mondays from 3:oo – 4:00 PM and Third Wednesdays from 2:00 – 3:00 PM

 Trauma Consultation – Peer Group Meeting for Pro Bono Counseling Mental Health Clinicians